anialoyann/DS223-project/README.md

 ### Schema Design

-We will try to create below schema:
+We will try to create the below schema:

 ![Star Schema](docs/imgs/erd.png)

 ### ETL

-In `models.py`, we have used `sqlalchemy` package, which allows map python objects with SQL objects.
+In `models.py`, we have used the `sqlalchemy` package, which allows to map python objects with SQL objects.

-By running `etl.py` following objects will be created:
+By running `etl.py` the following objects will be created:
     - sql tables
-    - the data sets will store in `data\` folder
+    - the data sets will store in the `data\` folder
     - the csv files will be loaded into DB

 # A/B Testing and Customer Segmentation

 This project implements **A/B Testing** and **Customer Segmentation** to analyze user behavior and optimize campaigns.
-The workflow includes deriving customer engagement statistics based on which the segmentation can be calculated for each customer, performing A/B tests, and using statistical analysis to interpret the results.
+The workflow includes deriving customer engagement statistics based on which the segmentation can be calculated for each customer, performing A/B tests (by sending out emails to users), and using statistical analysis to interpret the results.

 ## Customer Segmentation (`ds_model.py`)

-The **Customer Segmentation** script segments customers into different groups based on various.
+The **Customer Segmentation** script segments customers into different groups based on various metrics.
 Customers are assigned to different segments based on a scoring system, which helps in targeting the right group for specific campaigns.

 - **Process**:
   - Aggregates engagement metrics like session frequency, total watch duration, and engagement actions (liked, disliked, etc.).